How to Make WWWow with

 All right, let's go!

 Shopify is an easy-to-use and commercially hosted solution designed solely to build online stores – from the smallest local boutiques to the biggest global brands.
-It uses a monthly payment model and provides users with a bunch of themes, ecommerce apps and 24/7 support.
+It uses a monthly payment model and provides users with a bunch of themes, e-commerce apps, and 24/7 support.

-Magento, on the other hand, is an open-source platform like WordPress, suitably catering to needs of big enterprises with their own development teams.
+Magento, on the other hand, is an open-source platform like WordPress, suitably catering to the needs of big enterprises with their development teams.
 In 2020, Magento 1 was replaced with Magento 2, providing a wider range of functions.

 Both solutions are quite popular ones – Shopify is a more common choice because of its user-friendliness and simplicity, which is important to millions of small and medium-sized businesses.